SkmeBtw/CS-Huds-Project/README.md

 # Purpose

-The goal of this project is to make HUD modding simple and accessible for mobile users.
+The goal of this project is to make HUD modding simple and accessible for users.
 It helps players change the in-game interface using only their Android device.
 (It's not easy for me)

 # Disclaimer